mikejsmith1985/devsmith-modular-platform/ARCHITECTURE.md

 // STRUCT SCOPE
 // Visible to methods on this struct type ReviewService struct {
-    aiClient *ollama.Client  // Accessible to all methods repo     *ReviewRepository
+    aiClient AIProvider  // Accessible to all methods (interface for Claude, OpenAI, etc.) repo     *ReviewRepository
 }